ALL FIELDS REQUIRED*

 If you feel that you are the victim of a hostile work environment, it is important to take action as soon as possible.
 If you feel comfortable, ask the offender to stop the behavior, and if this fails to produce results, speak with your employer about the harassment you are receiving.

 Make a point of keeping a record of the events and your responses, as this will show a pattern of abuse that will improve your chances of a successful lawsuit if it comes to that.
-If your employer fails to remedy the situation, or if you are fearful and not sure what to do, contact us at The Law Office of Omid Nosrati for a consultation with a top rated employment attorney.
+If your employer fails to remedy the situation, or if you are fearful and not sure what to do, contact us at Nosratilaw, A Professional Law Corporation for a consultation with a top rated employment attorney.